 After evaluating both platforms based on key factors, here's a side-by-side comparison of which platform excels in each area:

-• Design & customization: Webflow – offers superior creative flexibility and visual design control
+Design and customization: Webflow, which offers superior creative flexibility and visual design control.

-• SEO & performance: Webflow – built-in SEO tools and optimized performance
+SEO and performance: Webflow, with built-in SEO tools and optimized performance.

-• Pricing: WordPress – free CMS with lower entry costs but potential add-on expenses
+Pricing: WordPress, a free CMS with lower entry costs but potential add-on expenses.

-• Security & maintenance: Webflow – fully managed hosting, security, and automatic updates
+Security and maintenance: Webflow, with fully managed hosting, security, and automatic updates.

-• Support & community: WordPress – vast community support and extensive third-party resources
+Support and community: WordPress, with vast community support and extensive third-party resources.

 Choose Webflow if: